filetrust/product-saas-rebuild/README.md

 ## How to run locally

 ### Pre-requisites
-- Python 2+
+- npm

 ### Steps
-- Pull the branch
-- edit "run.py", change port if necessary
-- run "./run.py"
+- Clone this repo
-- Browse to localhost:8000
+- `npm install` to install all required dependencies
+- `npm start` to star the local server (this project uses create-react-app)

 ## Getting Started

-- In order to get started with this product, ensure you have a valid api key, which can be purchased from our [Glasswall Store](https://glasswall-store.com/collections/saas/_).
+- In order to get started with this product, ensure you have a valid api key, which can be [purchased from on our webstore](https://glasswall-store.com/collections/saas/products/file-type-detection).
 - Browse the site, see "How to run locally" if needed
 - On this page click on the 'Try it out' button, this will allow you to configure the request.
 - Enter the key you received when purchasing the product into x-api-key field